-'Chelsea Bomber' Ahmad Rahimi to be sentenced Tuesday
+'Chelsea Bomber' Ahmad Rahimi gets multiple life sentences

-(CNN)The man convicted in the 2016 bombing in New York's Chelsea neighborhood that injured 30 people, Ahmad Khan Rahimi, is scheduled to be sentenced Tuesday in federal court in Manhattan.
+Rahimi, 30, was previously found guilty of eight federal charges in connection with a September 2016 bombing that injured 30 in the Chelsea neighborhood.

+"The nature of the crime was heinous, wanton and life-threatening ... it's inexplicable that anyone would do that intentionally," said US District Judge Richard Berman.

-Rahimi, who federal prosecutors say has attempted to radicalize other jail inmates while awaiting sentencing, is facing a mandatory sentence of life in prison, and the possibility of additional life sentences for the various convictions against him.
+Rahimi, a Muslim who federal prosecutors say attempted to radicalize other jail inmates while awaiting sentencing, also was ordered to pay about $563,000 to victims.

-His attorney, Xavier Donaldson, argues that if there are multiple life sentences for Rahimi, they should not be piled up consecutively.

-In a letter to US District Judge Richard Berman in early February, Donaldson said "the obvious severity of a life sentence plus 30 years is crystal clear: said sentence is intended to ensure that Mr. Rahimi is never released," and he added there would no purpose to "unnecessarily stack" life sentences.
+Rahimi spoke to the judge, saying he didn't come from Afghanistan as a child with hate in his heart.

+"I grew up amongst you guys, when I started following (my religion), practicing it.
+That's when I started" noticing discrimination, Rahimi said in his emotionless five-minute statement.
+He became a naturalized US citizen in 2011.

 On Monday, in an interview with WNBC, Rahimi's father called his son a terrorist, but said Rahimi is glad no one died in the incidents.

 "He did it as a terrorist ... this is terrorist," Mohammad Rahami, who goes by a different last name, said in the interview.
-"He told me, 'Thank God I didn't kill anybody, that's good news for me,' " the elder Rahami added.
+"He told me, 'Thank God I didn't kill anybody, that's good news for me,' " the elder Rahami said.

-Rahimi, known as the "Chelsea Bomber," was found guilty on eight federal charges in late 2017.
+Rahimi, known as the "Chelsea Bomber," was found guilty on eight charges in late 2017.

 He was convicted of charges including the use and attempted use of a weapon of mass destruction, bombing a public place, destroying property by means of fire or explosives, and using a destructive device in furtherance of a crime of violence -- namely, the use and attempted use of weapons of mass destruction.